oVirt/ovirt-site/source/develop/developer-guide/migrating_to_github.md

 There is also a GitHub Action you can use in your repository to [automatically label PRs](https://github.com/actions/labeler).

-# Developing code ob GitHub
+# Developing code on GitHub

-Best practices for developing an oVirt project on GitHub are described at [Working with oVirt on GitHub](https://www.ovirt.org/develop/dev-process/working-with-github.html).
+You can find the best practices for developing an oVirt project on GitHub in [Working with oVirt on GitHub](https://www.ovirt.org/develop/dev-process/working-with-github.html).